-HASS 111, 112, and 221 SEMINARS
+HASS 111, 112, and 221 The College Experience I/II and Career Pathways Development

-(Course descriptions are located in the Academic Department Cross-Disciplinary Courses section of the catalogue.)
+(Course descriptions are in the Academic Department Cross-Disciplinary Courses section of the catalogue.)

 ENG 131 ANALYSIS AND ARGUMENTATION

 This course emphasizes critical reading and writing.
 It is designed to help students clearly express ideas using appropriate academic language by demonstrating reasoning and understanding of audience, context, and the mechanics of academic writing in an organized and coherent manner.
 Using the writing process, students will construct convincing, well-developed argumentative and analytical writings that synthesize, document, and respond to various texts.
 Students will read strategically and critically to extract meaning through interaction with written and oral language.